JawadKrm/Analysis-codes/README.md

 # PeakAnalysis-
-Analyzing peaks and recording them
+Analyzing peaks, recording them and other things